 On the south end of the bay the mouth of the Duwamish River created an enormous estuary.
 More than 2,000 acres of tidelands, since filled, teemed with shellfish, fish, and other marine life.
 Salmon-fishing stations located at Duwamish Head (the northern tip of what is now West Seattle) and in river channels that meandered across the flats took advantage of magnificent runs of salmon.
 A winter village called Tu'ul'altxw, or Herring's House, sat on the western bank of the river mouth.
 Another called Yuliqwad, or Basketry Hat, was further upstream, where Herring's House Park is today.
 Sites for gathering foods like horsetail, waterfowl, or smelt dotted the nearby shoreline and the riverbanks.

 In addition to providing food and materials for household goods, these resources supplied a complex trade network that Coast Salish people participated in.
 Extending north to Alaska, south to California, and east to the Rocky Mountains, Great Plains, and Southwest, the network enriched the diet and technology of the people who lived on Elliott Bay.
 Oglala Lakota scholar Vine Deloria Jr. described the nature of the trade: "Because the food and other trade items were so plentiful, people had to become specialists in order to produce goods for trade.
 One could not simply smoke salmon because everyone did.
 Rather, the different villages had to develop specialty items that would be coveted by other tribes in order to participate in the trade" (Deloria, 10).
-The items produced by Puget Sound Indians included dried clams; seal, whale, and dogfish oils; crabs; camas roots; berries; and salmon.
+The items produced by Puget Sound tribal members included dried clams; seal, whale, and dogfish oils; crabs; camas roots; berries; and salmon.
 When the British Hudson's Bay Company established a post at Nisqually, the Coast Salish incorporated the fur traders into their trade network, exchanging local products for manufactured goods.
-Likewise, when non-Indian settlers came to Elliott Bay, they too became trading partners.
+Likewise, when non-Native settlers came to Elliott Bay, they too became trading partners.

-In addition to the resources offered by the land and sea, Sdzidzilalitch was a place where people came together.
+In addition to the resources offered by the land and sea, Dzidzilalich was a place where people came together.
 In the winter, an important time for ceremonial activities, people also traded, socialized, made political alliances, and shared traditional knowledge.
 They also competed with each other in canoe races and sla-hal, or stick game.